TOTON95/ros_pyparrot/README.md

 ## Disclaimer

-### Use the driver at your own risk, the creators of this code do NOT are responsible in any way in case of accidents or damage, against users and/or objects.
+### Use the driver at your own risk, the creators of this code are NOT responsible in any way in case of accidents or damage, against users and/or objects.